canardleteer/quickly-explore-rs/README.md

 # Quickly Explore The Rust Toolbox

-- The guide to accompany this repository, is now hosted on Gitlab Pages:
+- The guide to accompany this repository, is now hosted on GitHub Pages:
   - [https://canardleteer.github.io/quickly-explore-rs/](https://canardleteer.github.io/quickly-explore-rs/)

 - Assuming you have `mdbook` installed, you can view it locally via: